mitchallen/graphql-101/README.md

 Note that this tutorial does not prevent duplicate user creation.

-You can run this GGL several times and create several uses with the same properties (only the id would change)
+You can run this GGL several times and create several users with the same properties (only the id would change)

 ```
 mutation {